goomcoom/vuex-module-maker/readme.md

 ### Typescript

-The module maker was designed in a way that requires the minimum number of type variables – `state`, `root_state` and `types`.
+The module maker was designed in a way that requires the minimum number of type variables – `state, root_state` and `types`.
 If you would like to use/append the default types you can import the `DefaultTypes` type.

 ```typescript